 Ask a student to read aloud the introduction to the listening task in their course books and on the board write

 Ask students to brainstorm in pairs vocabulary that might be said by the speakers in the listening activity.
 Write the words they come up with on the board.
 Don’t clean the board yet.

 Tip: Before the class, read the transcript for the audio and select a few words you want your students to focus on.
 In case these words you have chosen are not offered by the students in the brainstorming activity, subtly write them on the board.

 IDEA 2.
 Speaking

-Using visuals is always a great idea and it never fails to spark a discussion.
-Ask the question: How do you revise for exams? and show them the two gifs below.
+Using visuals is always a great idea, and it never fails to spark a discussion.
+Ask: How do you revise for exams?
+And show them the two GIFs below.
 Hopefully, you will, at least, get a smile from them.
-Ask them to identify themselves with a gif and in pairs talk about the question.
+Ask them to identify themselves with a GIF and in pairs talk about the question.
 Get feedback.

 IDEA 3.
 Play the listening the first time.